 Some users have reported a slow loading time and mistakes in automated data entry

-Easy to get up-and-running with critical startup features like lead management, email management, and pipeline management
+Freshsales by Freshworks is easy to get up-and-running with critical startup features like lead management, email management, and pipeline management.

 Lead capture lets you grab leads from emails automatically, and you can also sort out your own lead scoring criteria to better keep track of who’s who and who’s most likely to convert (it’s possible to set custom organizational parameters too)